 Mountain gorillas can be observed in their natural habitats in three African countries: Uganda, Rwanda, and the Democratic Republic of Congo.
 While the experience of gorilla trekking is the same in any of these countries, the cost of permits can vary significantly, with Rwanda generally having the highest prices.
-In this article, Trek Africa Tours will delve into the reasons why gorilla permits in Uganda tend to be more affordable than those in Rwanda.
+In this article, Trek Africa Expeditions will delve into the reasons why gorilla permits in Uganda tend to be more affordable than those in Rwanda.

 1. At present, a gorilla permit in Rwanda costs USD 1500.00 per person, while in Uganda, the price is USD 700.00 per person.
 These prices apply to foreign non-residents, who make up the majority of gorilla trekkers.
 This means that gorilla permits in Uganda are significantly cheaper than those in Rwanda, with a savings of USD 800.00 per permit.

 2. Another factor that contributes to the lower cost of gorilla permits in Uganda compared to Rwanda is that Uganda has a wider range of natural attractions but is not as well-known as Rwanda in terms of tourism.
 To attract more visitors, Uganda has decided to keep the price of its gorilla permits lower than those in Rwanda.
 As a result, Uganda’s gorilla permit prices are more affordable than those in Rwanda.